Saturday, 29 August 2009

 Scientology’s version of ethics, which involved obligatory confessions of one’s most embarrassing secrets “including things about which you felt guilty”, helped keep members in line, he said.

-Nevertheless, according to his calculations Scientology only managed to keep a fraction of those who tried it.
+Nevertheless, according to his calculations, Scientology only managed to hold on to a fraction of those who tried it.
 He reckoned they lost at least 75 percent of people after the first courses.

 “So it doesn’t work really,” said the judge.
 “It doesn’t really attract people and make them pay.”